- Applying to study

 Step 1: Find out your tuition fee

 The easiest way to find out your tuition fee is to look up your electronic Statement of Account (eSOA) in My Student Records (MySR) (opens in a new window).
-Your eSOA details the units you are enrolled in, your total fees payable, the due date and methods of payment.
+Your eSOA details the subjects you are enrolled in, your total fees payable, the due date and methods of payment.
 Please ensure all details on your eSOA are correct before census date.
 For more information check out the Statement of Account webpage.
-Please note that if you change your enrolment by adding or dropping units after you have paid, but before the session census date, you may be liable for additional fees.
+Please note that if you change your enrolment by adding or dropping subjects after you have paid, but before the term census date, you may be liable for additional fees.